hfantin/simple-rest-mock/README.md

 # SRM - Simple Rest Mock
 This project is to help you mock responses from a rest api server.

+### How to build
+- use **make** in the root folder, this will generate .bin folder with the binaries

 ### How to use
-1. Build the project using **make** in the root.
-2. Choose a binary, for example, **./bin/srm**
+1. Choose a binary according to your OS in the ./bin folder:
+   a. srm for linux
+   b. srm.exe for windows
+   c. srm.app for macos
-3. Write your json files in the .files directory, like the example below:
+2. Write your json files in the .files directory, like the example below:
 ```
 endpoint: /v1/items
 file: .files/items.GET.json
 ```
-4. create .env file:
+3. create .env file:
 ```
 SERVER_PORT=9443
 TARGET_SERVER=<YOUR_TARGET_SERVER>
-WRITE_FILE=true
+WRITE_FILE=false
+USE_HTTPS=false
 CERTIFICATE_PATH=certs/simple-rest-mock.crt
 KEY_PATH=certs/simple-rest-mock.key
+ENDPOINTS=/v1/endpoint1;v1/endpoint2;
 ```
-5. When you call for localhost:5000/v1/items, you will receive the content of the file as response.
+4. When you call for localhost:9000/v1/items, you will receive the content of the file as response.

 ### Environment variables
 SERVER_PORT: number of the where server runs, the default is 9000
 WRITE_FILE: this flag enables recording requests to a file
-TARGET_SERVER: this is target server where SCM will make request and record the response when WRITE_FILE is enabled USE_HTTPS=false CERTIFICATE_PATH=certs/simple-rest-mock.crt KEY_PATH=certs/simple-rest-mock.key ENDPOINTS=/v1/endpoint1;v1/endpoint2;
+TARGET_SERVER: this is target server where SCM will make request and record the response when WRITE_FILE is enabled USE_HTTPS= to use https CERTIFICATE_PATH=certs/simple-rest-mock.crt KEY_PATH=certs/simple-rest-mock.key
+ENDPOINTS= list of endpoints separated by ;

 ### Rest api for tests
 - [dogs](https://dog.ceo/api/breeds/image/random)